 rm -rf "$HOME/sqlite-build"

-Check which SQLite binary is still available after the source cleanup finishes.
+Check that the updater command is gone, then check which SQLite binary is still available after the source cleanup finishes.

 command -v sqlite3 || echo "sqlite3 not found"